projectcontour/contour/design/tls-client-verification.md

 ### Changes to internal/contour

-The `listener.go` will pass ClientValidation data to envoy and ForwardClientCertDetails is set to SANITIZE_SET.
+The `listener.go` will pass ClientValidation data to envoy.

 ## Alternatives Considered